daltonh/arb/doc/content/simulation_setup/index.md

 arb has been coded to be able to handle any poly-sided first order elements supported by the gmsh file format.
 It has been tested to date with tetrahedron, boxes and prisms in 3D, triangles and rectangles in 2D, lines in 1D and points in 0D.
 Tetrahedron, triangles, lines and points are the default element geometries created by gmsh.

-Meshes and data are also exported by arb using the same [gmsh] format.
-During every simulation all domains and all output-enabled data will be written by default to the file.
-Other files may also be written, corresponding to any files that are read in (with any associated output-enabled data).
+Meshes and data are also exported by arb using the same [gmsh] `.msh` format.
+During every simulation all domains and all output-enabled data will be written by default to an `output.msh` file.
+Other `.msh` files may also be written, corresponding to any `.msh` files that are read in (with any associated output-enabled data).

 Regions imported from files as well as regions created by arb will be exported to any written files, however note that as the physical entities handled by gmsh can only have a single dimension, elements that have a dimension that is less than any others within a region will not be associated with that region in any arb-created files.
 This is relevant for example when a compound region is created that contains both domain and boundary cells.
 When this arb-written file is displayed by gmsh it will only appear to contain the domain cells.

-### Multiple domains: Cell and face element specification

-The distinction between cell elements and face elements is not made by gmsh or contained explicitly in the file, but rather must be made by arb when a file is read in.
-Gmsh's behaviour is to only write an element to a file if it is a member of a physical entity.
-Further, each physical entity has a single dimension.
-So, to decide whether an element is either a face or cell element, arb does two things when reading in each file:

-1. The maximum dimension of all physical entities with the file is found.
-This is stored as the dimension of the particular mesh;

-2. When an element is read in that has the same dimension as that of the mesh, it is regarded as a cell element.
-If it has a dimension that is one less than that of the mesh, it is regarded as a face element.
-If it has a dimension that is two or more less than that of the mesh, then the element is ignored.

-So what's the implication of all this?
-Generally arb will be able to work out from each file which elements within it are cell elements and which are face elements.
-The only time it won't is when *there are multiple domains having different dimensions contained within the one file*.
-For example, you have both a volume domain and a surface domain specified within a file, on which you want separate (but possibly linked) sets of equations solved.

-If you do have multiple domains having different dimensions contained within the one file then the dimension of all regions (that is, physical entities) contained within the file that belong to any domains that have a dimension that is *less than* that of the file need their centring explicitly specified.
-For example, if a file contains both a volume and a surface domain, then all regions associated with the surface domain must have their centring explicitly specified.
-Statements for specifying this cell/face centring for particular regions (gmsh physical entities) are described in section [gmsh-regions].
-Alternatively, there is another way that may work for your simulation: As arb can read multiple files for each simulation, it may be easier to place domains of different dimensions in separate files.
-The cell/face specification will then be handled automatically without additional statements in the file (If you want multiple domains to share common mesh features however this may be difficult to accomplish using gmsh).

 ### Data and mesh file reading